IkarosKurtz/DDLC-Worlds-Apart/README.md

 ## Notes

-- DDLC AI is a work in progress.
+- DDLC Worlds Apart is a work in progress.
 Expect bugs and missing features.

-- DDLC AI is not affiliated with Team Salvato.
+- DDLC Worlds Apart is not affiliated with Team Salvato.
 DDLC AI is a fan project.

-- DDLC AI is not a replacement for DDLC.
+- DDLC Worlds Apart is not a replacement for DDLC.
 It begins after the events of DDLC.

 - Sometimes the AI gets stuck in a process, I try to fix this error.
 For now, just restart the AI.